Popular Subject Areas

 18 - 22

-- ISA students can take "HESP," "IBP" or courses with locals at the UPF.
+- ISA students can take courses within three different academic programs at the UPF: BaPIS, IBP, or IBEI.
 Please see the below descriptions for more information about these departments.

 - While it is possible to take courses from all of the of the below departments, ISA recommends that students try to choose courses from only two (2) departments or less, to minimize course conflicts and scheduling issues.